Mohamed-Elhawary/framer/README.md

         ```
         yarn dev
         ```
-    - 5- Once the App server is running, visit (localhost:3000) in the browser to view the App and now you can treat with it as shown above in the Demo.
+    - 5- Once the website server is running, visit (localhost:3000) in the browser to view the website and now you can treat with it as shown above in the Demo.
-    - 6- You can also see a live preview of the App from this link (https://framer14.netlify.app/)
+    - 6- You can also see a live preview of the website from this link (https://framer14.netlify.app/)

 ## Built With